evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ### 1. Supply Generation
 Collection supply is dynamic and controlled by the Bitcoin blockchain’s immutable data, which functions as a generative input governing asset issuance.
 Each asset corresponds to a specific Bitcoin block.

-Each block is validated against the a supply condition for the collection (for example, `block's bits field contains "3b"`)  using Bitcoin Core to determine eligibility.
+Each block is validated against the a supply condition for the collection (for example, `block's bits field contains "3b"`)  against Bitcoin Core to determine eligibility.
 When a block meets this condition, it authorizes the creation of one new asset.

 Validation occurs directly on-chain via recursive calls, and new supply becomes eligible after +4 confirmations to account for potential chain reorganizations.